Academic Information and Resources

 www.marshall.edu/eli/

-The Marshall University English Language Institute (ELI) provides international students with an excellent opportunity to improve their English, develop academic skills, and adjust to the local culture and community.
-Four levels of instruction are offered across three 15-week terms in fall and spring or a 12-week term in summer.
-Students receive a minimum of 18 hours of classroom instruction per week.
-Successful completion of Academic Preparatory II (no grades below C at that level) fulfills the English language proficiency requirement for general admission to the graduate programs.
+The English Language Institute prepares students to successfully complete a degree program at Marshall University.
+Our classes provide students with the opportunity to learn academic skills in three integrated courses (Reading-Vocabulary, Grammar-Writing, and Speaking-Listening) and a Special Topic course.
+Four levels of instruction are offered in fall and spring.
+Students receive a minimum of 18-20 hours of classroom instruction per week.
+Successful completion of Academic Preparatory I fulfills the English language proficiency requirement for admission for Marshall University undergraduate programs.
+Successful completion of Academic Preparatory II fulfills the English Language proficiency requirement for general admission for Marshall University graduate programs.

 Housing And Residence Life